-- 1. Select a research problem and write a proposal - 2.
-Formulate hypotheses for a research question - 3.
-Critically analyse the major steps in research and submit a report - 4.
+- 1. Select a research problem based on scientific method and write a proposal - 2.
+Prepare a list of Indian studies related to any research problem. - 3.
+Formulate hypotheses for a research question - 4.
 Represent graphically the given data using frequency curve - 5.
 Analyse the type of correlation for the given data